ppaez/pyramid_tutorial_maintain/README.rst

     - `lines` to select specific lines to display.

-    - `emphasize-lines` to highlight some of the displayed lines, to show the user what lines are added or edited.
+    - `emphasize-lines` to highlight the added or edited lines.

 #.
 Refer to specific lines in a listing, like "line 2 imports
    the docutils module" or "lines 13-15 define a function", for